smartDIYs/smartdiys_creator_manual_en/manual/names.md

 ### Setting
 - User Setting: Various settings can be made.
+- EtcherLaser: (EtcherLaser only) If there is a discrepancy between the camera position and the processing result, you can correct the position using offset.
+You can also upgrade the firmware version.

 ### Help
 - About SmartDIYs Creator: You can check the version information of the software.